 If he had obliged her by counter-attacking, and turning it into a shouting match, that would have been the end of it, and the friendship.
 But he didn't.
 He just kept trying to justify himself and draw lame comparisons to the people she was around every day.
-She had probably been fishing for an excuse to wash her hands of him since about 3rd year.
-He didn’t manage to give her one until the end of 5h year.
+She had probably been fishing for an excuse to wash her hands of him since some time in 4rd year.
+He didn’t manage to give her one until the very end of 5h year.
 By that time she probably resented him like mad.

 A true friend wouldn't have dumped her oldest chum over his once having called her an ugly name in a quarrel with someone else.
 (Did Rowling mean to imply that he had known her for close to 7 years and they had never gotten into a name-calling quarrel?
 Because that’s how it comes across.
 Just how likely is that from what we've seen of either of them?)

 No. Not unless she was looking for an excuse to do that.

 • • • •

 Fanon tradition until comparatively recently, held that "the Marauders" were a team of four under James Potter’s leadership.

 Post-OotP it looked like fanon tradition was ever so slightly off the mark.

 Another fanon tradition that it occurred to me to call into question is the assumption that Dumbledore openly favored them.
 At least more so than he did Severus Snape.

 I certainly cannot see much convincing evidence of it.

 He was willing to throw Sirius Black to the Dementors forever and not even try to discover whether he had really murdered Pettigrew and all of those Muggles.
 He readily believed that Black was capable of betraying the Order and the friend who was as close as a brother.